-Tomato passata and Tuscan stale bread both cooked with extra virgin olive oil and sweet basil leaves, create a delicious tomato and bread soup, very healthy and tasty, perfect also for kids.
+Tomato passata and stale bread, both cooked with extra virgin olive oil, basil leaves and garlic, for a healthy and tasty soup, perfect even for vegetarian and vegan.

 Pappa al Pomodoro | Tuscan Tomato and Bread Soup Recipe

 - 400 g ( 0,90 lb ) of stale bread

 - 500 g ( 1,1 lb ) of tomato passata or crushed canned peeled tomatoes

 - a pinch of freshly ground black pepper

 No special tools are required to make Pappa al Pomodoro recipe, but a pot with a thick bottom is better for slow and uniform cooking.